U.S. Route 441 in Florida: Reddick to the state line

 In Reddick, US 441 continues to the northwest, serving as the northern terminus of CR 25A.
 From there, it intersects CR 318, which provides access to I-75 in Irvine to the west and Salt Springs in Ocala National Forest to the east.
 The road then runs through communities such as Orange Lake and McIntosh, where it passes through the McIntosh Historic District before crossing the Marion-Alachua County Line near the town of Evinston.
 It passes by a turnoff to Cross Creek before entering Micanopy, then runs across Paynes Prairie Preserve State Park and goes through Gainesville as 13th Street, serving as the eastern edge of the University of Florida campus.
 After intersecting SR 331 and later SRs 24A-226, State Road 24 joins US 441 in a brief concurrency until it reaches State Road 26 and turns east.
-US 441 continues north as it becomes the western terminus of State Road 120, then intersects State Road 222, before curving to the northwest and finally joining State Road 20, thereby converting it into an additional hidden state road.
+US 441 continues north of UF territory as it becomes the western terminus of State Road 120, then intersects State Road 222, before curving to the northwest and finally joining State Road 20, thereby converting it into an additional hidden state road.
 At the intersection of SR 121, the DeSoto Trail moves from SR 121 to US 441.
 In Alachua, US 441 intersects with SR 235, and then runs under an interchange with Interstate 75 (Exit 399), with quarter-cloverleaf interchanges on the northeast and northwest corners.

 Just as it did in Leesburg, US 441 in High Springs curves to the right while a state road becomes independent, specifically SR 20, which runs west only to join US 27 as they head towards Perry, Tallahassee, and Niceville.
 Meanwhile, as it did with US 27 in Leesburg, US 441 joins US 41 north, but here it also serves as the northern terminus of hidden SR 45.
 US 41-441 crosses the Santa Fe River then runs north passing by O'Leno State Park and River Rise Preserve State Park, near which it shares a brief concurrency with State Road 18.
 It then runs through Ellisville, where it has another interchange with I-75 (Exit 414), just south of the western terminus of State Road 238.

 Entering Lake City, US 441 splits from US 41 onto State Road 25A south of the city.
 The routes remain parallel, and at the US 90 Lake City Truck Route, Route 441 is joined by State Road 47, which was signed as terminating at US 41.
 The first intersection within this new hidden route is at U.S. Route 90 (where the DeSoto Trail heads west) to the northern extents of Lake City.
 Past Lake City, SR 25 branches off to the northwest as County Road 25A, which also shares intersections with CR 250 to the east and Northeast Double Run Road to the northeast.
 US 441 has an interchange with Interstate 10 (Exit 303), then skirts the western edge of the Okefenokee Swamp and east bank of the Suwannee River as it enters Georgia.